jquery/contribute.jquery.org/pages/web-sites.md

 _These setup instructions apply to all jQuery Foundation websites with public content repositories.
-For the sake of the rest of this example, we'll assume you wanted to work on the content and style of [contribute.jquery.org](http://contribute.jquery.org).
+For the sake of the rest of this example, we'll assume you want to work on the content and style of [contribute.jquery.org](http://contribute.jquery.org).
 Please substitute the URL of whichever site you are actually working on, as appropriate._